-My dreams were the driving force behind me pursuing Chartered Accountancy course relentlessly, as I understood – That Education was the tool to help me live the life I wish to and the way I want to.
+My dreams were the driving force behind me pursuing the Chartered Accountancy course relentlessly, as I understood – That Education was the tool to help me live the life I wish to and the way I want to.

-Coincidentally I joined PwC again when I moved to Canada, had a good experience with them and since the last 2 years I have been working in the industry.
+Coincidentally I joined PwC again when I moved to Canada, I had a good experience with them and for the last 2 years, I have been working in the industry.

 As I type this and when you read this it may look like it all went very swiftly and smoothly for me, but that is not the case.
 We all have our share of struggles, inner demons, challenges and tough times to overcome.